Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 ## YubiHSM 2 secure channel

-YubiHSM Auth credentials are used to calculate session-specific keys, which are required to establish an encrypted and authenticated session with a YubiHSM 2.
-The YubiHSM 2 secure channel protocol is based on the Global Platform Secure Channel Protocol ‘03’ (SCP03), but there are two important differences:
+In order to establish an encrypted and authenticated session with a YubiHSM 2, the YubiHSM Auth application must follow the YubiHSM 2 secure channel protocol.
+This protocol is based on the Global Platform Secure Channel Protocol ‘03’ (SCP03), but there are two important differences:

 - The YubiHSM 2 secure channel protocol does not use APDUs, so the commands and possible options do not match the complete SCP03 specification.
 - SCP03 uses a set of three long-lived AES keys, while the YubiHSM 2 secure channel uses a set of two long-lived AES keys.

-The two long-lived keys used in the YubiHSM 2 authentication protocol are:
+The two long-lived keys used in the YubiHSM 2 authentication protocol include an ENC key and a MAC key, as described [above](#credentials-and-pin-codes).
+In order to successfully create a secure channel, the long-lived keys in the YubiHSM Auth credential and YubiHSM 2 device must be identical.

-- ENC: an AES-128 key used for deriving keys for command and response encryption, as specified in SCP03.
-- MAC: an AES-128 key used for deriving keys for command and response authentication, as specified in SCP03.

 Those long-lived key sets are used by the YubiHSM Auth application to derive a set of three session-specific AES-128 keys using the challenge-response protocol as defined in SCP03:

 - Session Secure Channel Encryption Key (S-ENC): used for data confidentiality.
 - Secure Channel Message Authentication Code Key for Command (S-MAC): used for data and protocol integrity.
 - Secure Channel Message Authentication Code Key for Response (S-RMAC): used for data and protocol integrity.

-In order to successfully create a secure channel, the long-lived keys in the YubiHSM Auth credential and YubiHSM 2 device must be identical.

 Session-specific keys can be requested from the YubiHSM Auth application and are returned to the caller.
 These session-specific keys are used to encrypt and authenticate commands and responses with a YubiHSM 2 device during a single session.
 The session keys are discarded afterwards.